 Yesterday, talking with a friend, he was kind enough to tell me about reading a few posts where people were successful with controlling the 360′s extender capabilities using the One.
 I immediately went to Google.
 The following is a step by step of my findings:

 - After the initial Xbox One setup and with the Xbox 360 connected to the One’s HDMI in port, turn the Xbox 360 on.

 - On the Xbox One, Go to settings and select TV & OneGuide from the tiles.

 - Select TV – select your TV brand and the One will guide you through a series of command tests until it learns the exact model.

 - Select Cable or Satellite Box – manually enter Microsoft as the brand.
 I had to go through the power commands 20-25 times until it was successful in sending a power down signal to the 360.

 - You can setup your AV receiver or if/when you are done, go back to the previous menu and select OneGuide.

 - Enter your zip code and select your cable provider.

 - Optional – you can enable digital surround sound by selecting Troubleshooting from the TV & OneGuide menu.
 Select Surround Sound (Beta).

-Time spent was about 5 minutes, most of which was configuring the STB.
-Success!
-My Xbox One controller changes channels on the Xbox 360.
+Time spent was close to 5 minutes, most of which was configuring the 360 as a STB.
+Result: success!

 See this thread if you want your Xbox 360 to boot directly into live TV using MCE: Any way to have Xbox 360 boot straight into Live TV?